stellarshenson/henryk-analysis/resources/recording_classification.md

 Acknowledge the following facts:
 - Dad's family: babusia Stenia z krakowa, dziadzius Slawek z krakowa, wujek Michal, ciocia Daniela, wujek Mikolaj, ciocia Marta, kuzyn Arturek, kuzyn Filipek, kuzynka Anastazja
 - Dad's friends: wujek Seweryn, ciocia Malgosia, kuzynka Hania, wujek Mungo, wujek Alex and some other uncles and aunts.
 - Mom's family: babusia/babcia Teresa z Dobronia.
-Often when mentioned 'babcia' in the transcription without specifying which babcia is it - father means this babcia.
+Often when mentioned 'babcia' in the transcription without specific person, it means babcia Teresa.
+But babcia accompanied by father is father's family.
+I.e. "babusia od strony tatusia" is babcia from father's family.
+Pay attention to those details.
 - Daycare aunts and uncles: ciocia Sylwia, ciocia Martyna, wujek Eryk, wujek Karol

 Provide answer to this prompt as JSON only.
 No other commens and no acknowledgement.
 Always remember about classification_approach, justification and classification.